circle

 Next of kin & emergency

 When members sign up with the u3a, they should provide full contact details for themselves and emergency contact details, but typically less than a quarter of members actually do this.
-It is reasonable to ask for this information before you head off into the hills, in case of needing to contact someone if an accident occurred.
+It is reasonable to ask for this information before you head off into the hills, in case of needing to contact someone if an accident occurred or walkers can choose to carry an ICE card (In Case of Emergency) with their personal emergency details.

 Communication